 If your invoice is successfully settled, you'll receive email notification confirming so.

 If your invoice still hasn’t been settled by credit balance or card payment, we'll continue to attempt taking payment for 6 more days and notify you that you are at risk of having your services and account suspended.
-After an additional 7 days (on the 14th of each month) your services and account will be suspended.
-Within a week of suspension, if there's still no contact from you or attempt to pay for the services, we’ll completely delete all services including instances, snapshots, load balancers etc. and will commence debt recovery.
+After this time, if your invoice is still outstanding on the 8th day of the month, your services and account will be suspended.
+We will notify you of this suspension via email.
+Within two weeks of suspension, if there's still no contact from you or attempt to pay for the services, we’ll completely delete all services including instances, snapshots, load balancers etc. and will commence debt recovery.